freerange/site/soups/weeknotes/week-226.snip.markdown

 ## FutureLearn

 We've had another busy week with FutureLearn and are continuing to make good progress.
-Today marks the end of the third two week sprint and hopefully the business will be suitably impressed at the show and tell this afternoon.
+Today marks the end of the third two week sprint and hopefully the business will be suitably impressed at the Show and Tell this afternoon.

 ## Project Los Roques